moka-rs/moka/MIGRATION-GUIDE.md

    wheels.
 3. When cache's max capacity is exceeded, remove least recently used (LRU) entries.
 4. Remove expired entries.
-5. Find and remove the entries that have been invalidated by `invalidate_all` or `invalidate_entries_if` methods.
+5. Find and remove the entries that have been invalidated by the `invalidate_all` or `invalidate_entries_if` methods.
 6. Deliver removal notifications to the eviction listener.
 (Call the eviction listener closure with the information about the evicted entry)